runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ### Create from the constructor

-The most simplest way is that using the constructor.
+The simplest way is that using constructor.

 ```cs
 // create with the default value.